Zanthed/archlinux-files/etc/README.md

 ### CFLAGS
 - Added `-flto` for link-time optimization (heavy memory usage!)
-- Set `-march` to `native` to allow GCC to determine your architecture and its recommended optimizations.
+- Set `-march` and `-mtune` to `native` to allow GCC to determine your architecture and its recommended optimizations.
 Avoid setting this to something other than `native` or `generic` because GCC might have better results with what it finds rather than what you specify. `generic` is for multi-architectures.
 - Added `-ftree-loop-vectorize` to speed up loops.
 A feature of -O3.
 - Added `-fstack-clash-protection` to identity and\/or correct stack overflows better.
+- Added `-fvtable-verify=preinit` to prevent vtable hijacking *before* shared libraries are loaded (C++ only)
+- Added `-pie -fPIE` to obtain full [ASLR](https://wikipedia.org/wiki/Address_space_layout_randomization).
+- Added `-ftrapv` to add traps (kill) on signed integer overflow.
+- Added `-Wformat-security -Wall -Werror=format-security` to warn *and* error on insecure code as well as increase warning verbosity.
+- Added `-mshstk` to enable built-in shadow stack functions from x86 Control-flow Enforcement Technology (CET).
+- Added `-fstack-protector-all -Wstack-protector --param ssp-buffer-size=4` to enable enforced function buffer overflow checking on ALL functions rather than some.
+Warns if any functions won't be protected too.
+- Added `-D_GLIBCXX_ASSERTIONS` to implement extra precondition error checking such as bounds checking in strings and null pointer checks.

+- Added `-fdiagnostics-color=always` to enable colored output always :)

 Note: I do not use `-O3` due to the possible inconsistencies it may have on certain code such as excessive loop unrolling causing slower code or compiler errors.
 Issues with -O3 have been exhibited on the Linux kernel.
 You're guaranteed better results with LTO and loop vectorization.